Will Wynn's tenure in office is forever marked by Austin's remarkable, and positive, economic and urbanization dynamics.

 Prior to first being elected to public office in 2000, Mr. Wynn served as Chairman of the Downtown Austin Alliance, and has long been a leading advocate for transforming Austin’s urban core into one of the most vibrant in the country.
 Under his leadership, downtown Austin has seen unprecedented residential development and streetscape improvement, thousands of University of Texas students are moving within walking distance of campus, and the redevelopment of the 750-acre former municipal airport is seen as a model for sustainable large-scale urban infill development.

-Austin Energy’s construction of its 33,000-ton capacity Downtown District Cooling System has helped spur an unprecedented amount of downtown high-rise residential development recently.
-There is now over 8 million square feet of new buildings tied into the ice thermal storage system that utilizes off-peak (disproportionately west Texas wind) power to cool.
+Austin Energy’s construction of its 52,000-ton capacity Downtown District Cooling System has helped spur an unprecedented amount of downtown high-rise residential development recently.
+There is now over 10 million square feet of new buildings tied into the ice thermal storage system that utilizes off-peak (disproportionately west Texas wind) power to cool.
 The new system has existing capacity for 20 million square feet of cooling.

 In 2002, in the wake of a significant economic downturn, then City Councilmember Will Wynn chaired Austin’s Taskforce on the Economy.
 The three resulting initiatives involved: nurturing and supporting Austin’s creative class, particularly in live music, film and technology; reducing the bureaucratic burden on small business, primarily by reforming the land development code; and creating a standardized, transparent and predictable incentives program for attracting major employers.

 The following year as Mayor, Wynn formalized the city of Austin’s large financial investment – as well as participated personally – in the Chamber of Commerce’s ‘Opportunity Austin’ program.
-This strategic marketing and recruitment program is disproportionately credited with helping to directly create over 100,000 net new jobs in Austin during its five-year implementation.
+This strategic marketing and recruitment program is disproportionately credited with helping to directly create over 100,000 net new jobs in Austin during its Phase 1 five-year implementation.
+Austin has led all US metro areas in job creation the past one, five, and ten-year periods.

 Mr. Wynn received the Alliance to Save Energy’s prestigious Charles H. Percy Public Service Award; was named Austinite of the Year by the Chamber of Commerce; was named Energy Executive of the Year by the 9,000-member Association of Energy Engineers; was awarded Scenic Austin’s first annual Scenic Hero Award; was honored for Outstanding Achievement at the U.S. Conference of Mayors 2007 Climate Protection Awards; and following Austin’s response to Hurricane Katrina, was named Local Public Official of the Year by the National Association of Social Workers.